TEPID-ADAPT: Adaptive variational method for simultaneous preparation of low-temperature Gibbs and low-lying eigenstates: Explicit form of

 on the system register, as needed.
 An illustrative example of the circuit of $U_3$ using the above construction for a system with three qubits is shown in Fig.~\ref{fig:GivensAnsatz}.
 Upon tracing out the ancillary qubits, one obtains the desired $\rho_3$ on the system register, as indicated.

-The scalability of the specific type of permutation matrices we use here with $N_s$ is unclear.
+An important consideration for larger $N_s$ is choosing a family of permutation matrices that can be implemented efficiently.
 We use this construction as an intuitive example.
 We could instead use $m$ multi-controlled gates with the ancillary register as the controls and the system register as the targets to map to the desired $N_s$ qubit computational basis subspace.
 We discuss this realization along with its scalability below.